-- From most of the United States, Sirius is about one third of the way up the sky.
-From the southernmost places like around Miami, Florida, it’s halfway up the sky.
-From Canada and most of Europe it’s quite low.
+- From most of the United States, Sirius will be about one third of the way up the sky from the horizon.
+From the southernmost places, like Miami, Florida, it’s about half way up the sky.
+From Canada and most of Europe, it will appear quite low.

-- If you do live in southernmost Florida, look below the dog star.
+- If you do live in southern Florida or Texas, look below the dog star.
 Just 10° above the horizon stands Canopus, the sky’s second brightest star.
 Canopus is invisible from the rest of the U.S. and also never rises for people in Europe and Canada.
-But for those in southern Texas and Florida, it clears the horizon and, like the Dog Star, stands highest at midnight just as the year begins.
+But for those far, far south, it clears the horizon and, like the Dog Star, stands highest at midnight just as the year begins.

 If you look for the sky’s brightest star, and are still not sure, here’s a can’t-miss solution:

 - Just look for the most recognizable constellation, Orion.
 Now look for the three stars of Orion’s belt.
-Follow the same angle of the belt which is a pointer to Sirius.
+Follow the angle of the belt downward as it points toward bright Sirius.

 Well, the latest sunrises in the Northern Hemisphere occur in early January.
-(The folks living in the Southern Hemisphere are experiencing the latest sunsets.)
+(In contrast, folks living in the Southern Hemisphere are now experiencing their latest sunsets.)
 For example, sunrise at Almanac headquarters in Dublin, New Hampshire, occurs at 7:19 a.m. on January 1, 2021.
-(See sunrise and sunset times.
+(See sunrise and sunset times in your area.)

-To put it simply, the reason for the timing of the sunrise and sunset is related to tilt of Earth’s rotation axis and the fact that Earth’s orbit isn’t a perfect circle.
+The reason for the timing of the sunrise and sunset is related to the tilt of Earth’s axis and the fact that Earth’s orbit isn’t a perfect circle.
 Read more about the seasons here.

 Bottom line, the latest sunrises are now, so enjoy a good night’s sleep!